murry61/touchosc-reaktor-8steps/README.md

-## REAKTOR 8 STEPS SEQUENCER CONTROLLER - TouchOSC templates
+## REAKTOR 8 STEPS SEQUENCER CONTROLLER
+TouchOSC templates repository

+### Description
+This repository contains a collection of Reaktor 8 STEPS Sequencer TouchOSC templates to use it as an external sequencer midi surface controller for your musical production setup.
+With it you can use your hands-on to play and control a BLOCKS REAKTOR 8 STEPS sequencer for your virtual instruments in your Ableton DAW or even with an external modular instrument using Ableton CV tools.

 <div align="center">